MaxiGarcia13/my_posts/posts/the_lifecycles_vuejs.md

 #### onUpdated
 This hook is called after any DOM update of the component, which can be caused by different state changes.

-_⚠️ Do not mutate component state in the updated hook - you can produce an infinite update loop!_
+_⚠️ Do not mutate component state in the updated hook - you can create an infinite update loop!_

 #### onBeforeUpdate
 This hook can be used to access the DOM state before Vue updates the DOM.
 It is also safe to modify component state inside this hook.